What to Do If Your Child Is Bullied or Is a Bully

 - Overreact.
 You want your child to feel comfortable sharing their problems with you.
 If you become hysterical (or if your child thinks you can’t handle the situation), they may not come to you the next time.

 - Don’t take matters into your own hands by confronting the bully yourself.

 Kids connect on social media, in gaming communities and via text message, and that opens them up to cyberbullying—bullying via digital device.
 Cyberbullies post mean, threatening or private content about someone else online.
 Because such posts are public, and may or may not be erased, they can cause lasting harm to both the victim and bully.

 Talk to your child about cyberbullying.
-Remind him that it’s easier to be mean online than to a person’s face, but whatever he says is on public record.
-If he’s ever the victim of cyberbullying, you need to know.
+Remind them that it’s easier to be mean online than to a person’s face, and whatever they say is on public record.
+If your child has ever the victim of cyberbullying, you need to know.

 And because kids don’t always tell parents things, monitor your child’s internet use.
-Whether you use a monitoring app, share a password or conduct random phone searches, you are not invading her privacy; you are keeping her safe.
+Whether you use a monitoring app, share a password or conduct random phone searches, you are not invading their privacy; you are keeping them safe.

-If bullying is an ongoing issue for your child—whether he is the bully or being bullied—and social or emotional issues are at the root, consider talking to a mental health professional.
+If bullying is an ongoing issue for your child—whether they are the bully or are being bullied—and social or emotional issues are at the root, consider talking to a mental health professional.
 You can also talk to your school’s counselor or your child’s pediatrician for more help.